njeveh/njeveh/README.md

-- 👋 Hi, I’m @njeveh
+- 👋 Hi, I’m Elijah
-- 👀 I’m interested in everything to do with computer science
+- 👀 I’m a Computer Science enthusiast.
-- 🌱 I’m currently pursuing a bachelors degree in computer science.
+- 🌱 I’m currently pursuing a bachelors degree in computer science and working remotely on hire basis.
-- 💞️ I’m looking to collaborate on a website development project; Python/Django, PHP/Laravel, Javascript/react/jquery, html, css
+- 💞️ I’m looking to collaborate on a software development projects; Java, Python/Django, PHP/Laravel, Javascript/react/jquery, html, css
-- 📫 you can reach me via njeveh@gmail.com
+- 📫 you can reach me via ekilonzi.cs@gmail.com

 <!---
 njeveh/njeveh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.